illuminaite-academy/illuminaite-academy.github.io/content/blog/intro_to_python.md

 If you do not have python already installed:

-1. Install Brew
+1.Install Brew
-2. Install Python using Brew:
+2.Install Python using Brew:

 ```bash
 brew install python@3
 ```

-3. Make sure Brew executables `bin` directory is in the `PATH` variable
+3.Make sure Brew executables `bin` directory is in the `PATH` variable

 **Windows:**